ThisisRDSharma/Siddu-/README.md

 All bank customers undergo sanctions screening as part of the bank's compliance framework.
 As of December 31, 2024, EWB's total assets amount to $75.98 billion.

 Since the model is applied for sanctions screening across all customer transactions, the historical transaction volume and trends would align with the bank's overall transaction activity.

+Bridger XG allows customization of search options (Match, General, and Payment Screening), which can be activated or deactivated.
+It also supports configurable watchlists, where specific regulatory or internal lists can be selected for screening; alert thresholds, which define the sensitivity for flagging potential matches; and false positive thresholds, which help reduce unnecessary alerts by adjusting match confidence levels.
+Predefined searches enable tailored settings for different screening processes, such as payment vs. customer screening.